 - 2 eggs

 First we prepare the yeast.
 In a mug we place 1 deciliter of warm milk, 2 tablespoons of flour, a little sugar, 2 teaspoons of powder yeast (or 3 dkg of fresh yeast).
 We mix it up, and we leave it to rise up.
 The yeast must rise up just as in the K2/1 image.
 If it doesn't rise up then the yeast is not good.
-If it is good then it should rise in about a half an hour.
+If it is good then it should rise in about 15 minutes.

 We measure the 0.5 kg flour (K2/4), and we prepare the mug of warm milk (minus the 1 dl we used for the yeast) (K2/6).
-We cook the butter until it will start to become transparent, and until it wont be incoherent.
-(K2/5).
+We cook the butter until it will start to become transparent (until it won't be too cloudy) (K2/5).
 Don't overburn the butter!

 Making of the dough: